Akashem06/Akashem06/README.md

 🏫 Pursuing Electrical Engineering at the University of Waterloo!
 UW'28<br>
 💻 I code mostly in C, C++, and Python.
 Firmware is life.
 Firmware is love. ❤️<br>
 😄 Pronouns: He/Him<br>
-🤔 Currently I'm making a custom DFU library for bootloaders and a sensorless BLDC motor controller 🌱 I'm from Calgary, Alberta.
+🤔 Currently I'm making a custom DFU library for bootloaders and a sensorless BLDC motor controller<br>
+🌱 I'm from Calgary, Alberta.
 A city nestled in the rocky mountains!<br>
 🖌️ I love photography, painting, realistic sketching, and sculpting.
 I primarily focus on human features and nature<br>